urql-graphql/urql/docs/basics.md

 that after fetching a list of items, fetching a single item will never be fulfilled by this cache.

+### Request Policies

+The operation context can also contain a `requestPolicy` property that alters when and how the cache responds.
+By default this will be set to `'cache-first'`.

+When `'cache-first'`, the default behaviour, is used, the cache will return all cached results when they're available.
+When no cached result is available it will let the operation through, so that the `fetchExchange` can send a request to the API.

+When `'cache-only'` is passed, the cache will always return the cached result or default to `{ data: undefined, error: undefined }, i.e. an empty result, when nothing is cached for a given operation.

+For `'network-only'` the opposite of `'cache-only'` is done.
+The `cacheExchange` will never return cached results, but will instead immediately forward the operation to the next exchange, so that the `fetchExchange` can respond with up-to-date data.
+The result will still be cached however.

+The last one `'cache-and-network'` is rather special in that it first does what `'cache-first` does, it to return some cached results.
+After returning a cached result however, it will forward the operation anyway.
+This way a temporary cached result may be displayed that is then updated with fresh data from the API.

+> _Note:_ `'network-only'` and `'cache-and-network'` are extremely valuable
+> given the limitations of the default cache.
+The can be used to ensure
+> that data skips the cache, if it's clear to you that the result will
+> need to be up-to-date.

 ### Customisation

 The idea of `urql` is that you can customise the caching behaviour amongst